 Congress is back in session.
 What are the bills that have bipartisan support?
 How might the Affordable Care Act be repealed?
 And will both parties agree to an infrastructure plan?

 Also House Republicans have voted to gut Congress’ independent watchdog.
 The places the independent Office of Congressional Ethics under the control of the lawmaker themselves, a move that has outraged Democrats.
 The change is controversial and carries the appearance of House members taking power away from the office that can investigate them for misconduct, at a time when Republicans are about to have control of both the House and the Senate.

-- Ron Elving is a senior editor and correspondent with NPR.
+- Ron Elving senior editor and correspondent, NPR

 Most Recent Shows

 A panel of journalists joins guest host Indira Lakshmanan for analysis of the week's top national news stories.

 A conversation about female conversation: Women talk to each other about more or less everything - dreams, diets, sex lives and insecurities.
 But there are some things women will only talk to another woman about.
 Deborah Tannen talks about her new book - "You're the Only One I Can Tell: Inside the Language of Women's Friendships."